rdtarvin/IBS2019_Genomics-of-Biodiversity/_drafts/2019-08-05-shell-data.md

 Sequencing quality scores, "Q", run from 20 to 40.
 In the fastq file, these are seen as ASCII characters.
 The values are log-scaled: 20 = 1/100 errors; 30 = 1/1000 errors.
 Anything below 20 is garbage and anything between 20 and 30 should be reviewed.
 There appear to be errors in the kmer content, but really these are just showing where the barcodes and restriction enzyme sites are.
-Let's take a look at what 2bRAD reads look like:
+Let's take a look at what ddRAD reads look like:

 ![](https://github.com/rdtarvin/IBS2019_Genomics-of-Biodiversity/blob/master/images/ddRAD-read.png?raw=true)

 Ok, we can see that overall our data are of high quality (high Q scores, no weird tile patterns, no adaptor contamination).
 Time to move on to the assembly!!

 Step 1.
-Demultiplex by barcode in **2bRAD native pipeline**
+Demultiplex by barcode in **STACKS**
 ---

 Demultiplexing your sequencing pools is always the first step in any pipeline.
 In stacks, the files you need for demultiplexing are: